Azure/batch-shipyard/docs/10-batch-shipyard-configuration.md

 shared file system during the same pool creation invocation.
 If this property is set to `true` then `block_until_all_global_resources_loaded` will be force disabled.
 If omitted, this property defaults to `false`.
+* (optional) `input_data` is an object containing data that should be ingressed to all compute nodes as part of node preparation.
+It is important to note that if you are combining this action with `files` and are ingressing data to Blob storage as part of pool creation, that the blob containers defined here will be downloaded as soon as the compute node is ready to do so.
+This may result in the blob container/blobs not being ready in time for the `input_data` transfer.
+It is up to you to ensure that these two operations do not overlap.
+If there is a possibility of overlap, then you should ingress data defined in `files` prior to pool creation and disable the option above `transfer_files_on_pool_creation`.
+This object currently only supports `azure_blob` as a member.
+  * `azure_blob` contains the following members:
+    * (required) `storage_account_settings` contains a storage account link as defined in the credentials json.
+    * (required) `container` the container to transfer.
+    * (optional) `include` property defines an optional include filter.
+      Although this property is an array, it is only allowed to have 1 maximum filter.
+    * (required) `destination` property defines where to place the downloaded files on the host file system.
+Please note that you should not specify a destination that is on a shared file system.
+If you require ingressing to a shared file system location like a GlusterFS volume, then use the global configuration `files` property and the `ingressdata` action.
+    * (optional) `blobxfer_extra_options` are any extra options to pass to `blobxfer`.
 * (optional) `ssh` is the property for creating a user to accomodate SSH sessions to compute nodes.
 If this property is absent, then an SSH user is not created with pool creation.